-In order to be admitted, students must satisfy the following criteria:
+In order to be admitted onto the MJur programme, students must satisfy the following entry requirements:

 As part of the application process, you may be requested to amend your proposal before we come to a final determination on its suitability.

 The research proposal must include an explanation of the research context (i.e. the state of the current research), set out the research questions to be answered in the thesis, and explain the sources and methods that are to be used.

 A good MJur proposal will:

 Introduce your proposal by explaining the ‘research problem’ that your study intends to address.
 Tell us why it is an important and interesting area for research and how it relates to your own interests/previous research.

 Provide a brief review of the literature that shows your familiarity with current knowledge of the ‘research problem’.
 Tell us how your research will fit with the existing academic/legal/policy literature.